RRZE-HPC/MD-Bench/log/RR/logbook_RR.md

         * Latency (distance between data and registers)
         * Cut cache lines between gathers for each dimension (gather on y dimension may require different cache line than for x)
         * Mapping between data and cache sets (most cache lines can be mapped to only a few cache sets)
-    * Measure gather-bench md variant on different architectures
-    * Measure clocks for only one gather in the loop (one dimension)
-    * Calculate percentage of cut cache lines
-    * Histogram of cache sets used (for different cache levels)
     * Compare cache simulator with measurements from likwid (1 timestep)
     * Allow flexible behavior on gather-md to simulate "random" accesses:
         * Use strides and distance output from MD-Bench as input on gather-md